 Where to lookOnce you've decided which type of property you would like to buy, you can begin the search.

-Existing propertiesThere are two main sources of information available for purchases of existing properties:
+Existing propertiesThere are three main sources of information available for purchases of existing properties:

 New propertiesIf you are interested in buying a new property, you may be able to approach the builder directly so that you can benefit from any discounts or free fittings, for example kitchen appliances or carpets, that may be on offer.
 Builders normally advertise their properties through local newspapers and sometimes through local estate agents.